 They contain a pungent aroma.
 Every Allium, especially the Wisconsin native, are well-known for being pollinator friendly.
 Whether you’re looking at them at our nursery or in the mass planting in your yard, you can expect to see buzzing bees, visiting butterflies, and other small pollinators.

 Our native onion is unique in that it leaves behind seeds in fall that are desirable to birds.
 Good news!
 Typically, nuisance wildlife, such as deer and rabbits, avoid onions.

-Pruning: Ornamental onions are herbaceous perennials, meaning they die-back to the ground each season.
-It's the grower's choice whether you want to leave them up in fall to benefit other wildlife, clean then up in spring, or allow them to live naturally over the seasons.
+Pruning: Ornamental onions are herbaceous perennials, meaning they die back to the ground each season.
+It’s the grower’s choice whether you want to leave them up in fall to benefit other wildlife, clean them up in spring, or allow them to live naturally over the seasons.

 Pests/Problems: Alliums in general have no serious issues.
 Bulb rot may occur in soggy or waterlogged sites and is noticed by squeezing the bulbs to feel if they are soft or mushy.
 Like most plants, there are a few cosmetic (non-lethal) issues that can occur, including (but not limited to) spider mites, snails, earwigs, etc…).
 You can alleviate these with over-the-counter treatments using insecticidal soaps.